Hubbard-corrected oxide formation enthalpies without adjustable parameters: Method

 Generally, the $U_I$ are computed here from GGA$+U$ calculations with all Hubbard parameters set to zero, yielding the spurious energy curvatures to correct for.
 Some of the considered TM oxides are incorrectly predicted as metallic at the GGA level.
 For these oxides, GGA$+U$ simulations are performed at a range of Hubbard parameters $U^{\rm input}$ large enough to open a bandgap, and, following the idea of Ref.~\cite{KulikPRL2006}, the computed $U_I$ values are linearly extrapolated to $U^{\rm input}=0$ (see Table S1 for a list of all computed $U_I$ values, indicating which TM oxide cases are based on this extrapolation technique).

 The values of the Hubbard-parameters $U_I$ determined {\it via}\ Eq.~\ref{eq:uresp} have a dependence on the choice of the projectors of the Kohn-Sham density matrix on the Hubbard sites.
 The VASP code uses the projections of the Kohn-Sham pseudo wavefunctions onto the PAW projector functions, which are non-zero only inside the augmentation spheres around the ions \cite{RohrbachJPCM2003,BengonePRB2000}.
 The DFT+$U$ implementation in the Quantum Espresso plane-wave pseudopotential DFT code, {\it e.g.}\/, offers further choices for the definition of the projection onto the Hubbard sites, such as the $d$-orbitals of free atoms with or without orthogonalization with respect to the atomic orbital overlap between Hubbard sites \cite{GiannozziJPCM2009}.
 Using the density functional perturbation implementation \cite{TimrovPRB2021} in the Quantum Espresso suite to computing $\chi$ and $\chi^0$ with ultrasoft pseudopotentials \cite{VanderbiltPRB1990} from the GBRV dataset \cite{GarrityCMS2014}, the computed $U$ for bulk Fe is about 7.0~eV and 5.5~eV with and without projector orthogonalization, respectively.
-This difference shows the importance of determining the parameters $U_I$ with the same projectors as are being used in the DFT+$U$ simulation.
+Similarly, $U$-parameters obtained from constraining local occupations were found to depend strongly on TM ion muffin-tin sphere radii \cite{NawaPRB2018}.
+These dependencies show the importance of determining the parameters $U_I$ with the same projectors as are being used in the DFT+$U$ simulation.

 Similarly large $U$-parameters for bulk Fe based on constrained DFT are reported in Ref.~\cite{AnisimovPRB1991b}, and also the VASP PAW implementation (without inter-site projector overlap due to non-overlapping PAW augmentation spheres) finds a large value of about 7.2~eV.
 Even only applying half this Hubbard-parameter strength in a GGA+$U$ simulation of bulk Fe leads to unphysical suppression of majority spin density of states around the Fermi level (see Fig.~\ref{fig:bandstructures}) and the magnetization is spuriously driven towards saturation.
 As the corresponding $d$-band shifts would deteriorate the description of, {\it e.g.}\/, transition metal surface chemistry \cite{SharadaPRB2019}, this example highlights that GGA+$U$ simulations of metallic systems with first-principles $U$-parameters should be avoided because of potentially unphysical predictions.